 - Do not assume that the elected official or staffer knows anything about PKD.
 Open the meeting by asking, “How much do you know about PKD?”
 The likely response is, “not much,” at which point you should spend a few minutes talking about the disease and its impact on you as a patient, family member, etc.

 - Materials are available for you to share providing further information on PKD provided by the PKD Foundation.

 - PKD has personally affected you, your family and your friends.
 Let your representative or senator know how PKD impacts your life.
 Do you worry about genetic discrimination directed at you or your children?
 Has the cost of dialysis or a transplant caused a financial burden on your family?
 Are you concerned about the ability to find a doctor who knows about PKD and can treat you?

 - Many voices are stronger than one.
-There is a handout available about the Voices of PKD, or you may also direct them to Share Your Story.
+There is a handout available about the Voices of PKD, or you may also direct them to the Voices of PKD webpage.

 - The “ask” is a very important part of your visit.
-You will be asking for your representative or senator to support legislative issues that are important to the PKD community.
+You will be asking for your member of Congress to support legislative issues that are important to the PKD community.

 - Be sure to leave a packet of materials outlining the information you’ve discussed in your meeting.

 - Be sure to get a business card of all those with whom you meet.

 - To ensure that your requests are given serious consideration, follow up either by phone or email.